JamesFloyd-Pen/JFPen-Portfolio/README.md

 # Overview

-This is my personal portfolio website which showcase my abilities as a software developer.
+This is my personal portfolio website, which showcases my abilities as a software developer.

 # Technologes used

 - React
 - Tailwind CSS
-- MUI Compoments
+- MUI Components

 # Features